The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The problem

-Visibility is critical for studio management and photography workflows for e-commerce.
+La visibility is essential for studio management and photography workflows for e-commerce.
 Without a clear view of who is doing what, chaos is inevitable.

 Statistics illustrating the problem

-• Lack of visibility is the top complaint for 45% of creative teams, who say it leads to duplicated efforts.
+• The lack of visibility is the main complaint of 45% creative teams, who say it leads to duplicated efforts

 The solution